adamelso/rapid-transit/README.md

  * Allow hooking into a continuous integration service, ie. Travis and Scrutinizer.
  * Split out the Web Bundle into components and bundle.
 (Transit)
  * Create a standard edition that can create a new installation using `composer create-project`.
 (Rapid Transit)
- * Use Sass and Compass to generate stylesheets.
- * Use Bower to install Javascript libraries.
  * Write Behat stories first! ;)
  * Add Vagrant box